 - 300 g Basmati Rice (*Reyhani)

 Rinse the lentils in a sieve and cook them with 400 ml water (2 cups) on medium heat for 15 minutes (the mustn’t be cooked).
 Chop the onions.
 In a large pan, roast them with the turmeric and the cumin for about 5 minutes on medium-high heat.
 Add the pre-cooked lentils, toss them and set aside.

 Rinse the rice in a sieve until the water is clear.
 Place a pot with water on the fire and bring to a boil.
 Put the rice and 2 tbsp. of salt in it and cook for 6 minutes on medium-high heat.
 Meanwhile slice the potato into slices.
 Drain the rice and put some olive oil in the pot, so that the bottom of it is covered with oil.

 If you want, you can decorate the rice with a delicious onion-almond-raisin-whatever.
-Slice one onion, roast the slices with some olive oil until they turn golden.
-Add some raisins and almond slices and roast for another 2 minutes.
+Slice or cube one onion, roast with some oil until they turn golden.
+Add some raisins , barberries and almond slices and roast for another 2 minutes.
 Serve with the rice.